Play N’ Learn’s Playground Superstore4102 Pepsi Place

 Free Play Hours are Mondays and Thursdays from 10am - 1pm.

 Children 8 and under are welcome to use any of the equipment -- parents must sign a waiver and supervise their children.
 Their Columbia, MD store also offers free play on the same schedule.

-I had been hearing about this new indoor play space out in Chantilly, so Adam and I finally checked it out this week.
+I had been hearing about this new indoor play space out in Chantilly, so A. and I finally checked it out this week.
 Play ‘N Learn is a business that sells playground equipment, trampolines, basketball hoops, and table games (pool tables, air hockey, etc.).
 Twice a week, they open their showroom to the public and allow kids to play on all of their equipment.